fabiankratz/mobile-flashcards/README.md

     a. an android emulator up and running, or
     b. an Android phone connected via USB

-Then, start the development server by issuing `npx react-native start` in your terminal from the root directory.
+Then, start the development server by issuing `yarn` or `npm start` or directly on android with `npm android` in your terminal from the root directory.
 The App should open on your device.

 A debugger will be available at `localhost:8081`